openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/03-scaling-and-self-healing-of-pods.md

 ### Exercise: Exploring the Objects Created by a Deployment

-Now that we know the background of what a *ReplicatonController* and *DeploymentConfig* are, we can explore how they work and are related.
+Now that you understand what a *ReplicatonController* and *DeploymentConfig* are, you can explore how they work and are related.
 Take a look at the *DeploymentConfig* (DC) that was created for you when you told OpenShift to deploy the `parksmap-py` image.
 You can get a list of the *DeploymentConfig* objects in the current project by running: